Ada-Developers-Academy/daily-curriculum/week7/weekly_overview.md

-## Week 7
+# Week 7

 In week 7 we will focus on reinforcing the major components of Rails, seen in this [rails stack diagram](resources/rails-request-cycle.pdf).
 Each day we will have a lecture on a piece in order of the request cycle.
 We will also be working on [Congo](resources/congo.md), an online webstore for independent merchants to sell their goods.

-For additional resources on the topics covered this week see [weekly resources](resources/resources.md).
+At the end of the week students will have learned and practiced the rails stack.

+## Goals

+- Learn about the major components of a rails app
+    - Routing
+    - Controllers
+    - Models
+    - <s>Views</s>
+- Practice implementing features within a rails app
+- Intro to rspec in rails
+- Use project managment software
+- Use agile development practices in a group of four
+- Learn and practice regular expressions

+## Schedule
 ### Monday

 | Time              | Topic               |